rocco/grunt-mustache-hogan-html/README.md

 Compiles *static HTML* files from a defined structure of *Mustache templates* using a *common base layout*.
 As a result you get several HTML pages you can link to from each other: *a working HTML click-dummy*.
+Now even with sub projects in directories below.

-Great for generating Front-End mockups or HTML documentations etc.
+Great for generating Front-End mockups, HTML documentation etc.

 Uses Hogan.js to compile Mustache.